Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-08-31-first-impressions-github-codespaces.md

 As one of the lucky few who were given access to the GitHub Codespaces beta program I had the opportunity to test it out and offer my thoughts on behalf of the Aristotle team below.

 ## First impressions
-There were a few small changes that needed to be done to the [Aristotle Metadata home page](https://github.com/Aristotle-Metadata-Enterprises/aristotlemetadata.com/), (including making this blogpost) and it was easy opening a Codespace to start working.
+There were a few small changes that needed to be done to the [Aristotle Metadata home page](https://www.aristotlemetadata.com/), (including making this blogpost) and it was easy opening a Codespace to start working.
 Opening a code space for a project is literally as easy as GitHub says - click "Open in Codespace" on a repository and it does the rest - no need to configuring or decommission a server, its all handled for you.

 ![How to open Codespaces](/aristotle/images/blog/codespaces/codespaces-opening-project.png "How to open Codespaces")

-[Our website](aristotlemetadata.com/) is a basic [Jekyll](https://jekyllrb.com/) static site, and offers a great basic test of whats available in Codespaces already.
+[Our website](https://www.aristotlemetadata.com/) is a basic [Jekyll](https://jekyllrb.com/) static site, and offers a great basic test of whats available in Codespaces already.
 Loading a fresh Codespace took less than 2 minutes, which is comparable to AWS Cloud9.
-As someone who when it was still C9.io, Codespaces reminded me a lot of that - its a simple way to open an editor and a virtual machine for a GitHub project.
+As someone who used Cloud9 when it was still C9.io, Codespaces reminded me a lot of that - its a simple way to open an editor and a virtual machine for a GitHub project.

 The [documentation for Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/about-codespaces) is also great.
-Whats i didn't know is that GitHub can also [load your dotfiles directly into each new Codespace](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account), so your preferences (`.bashrc` and similar files) will follow you across Codespaces.
+What I didn't know is that GitHub can also [load your dotfiles directly into each new Codespace](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account), so your preferences (`.bashrc` and similar files) will follow you across Codespaces.

 ## Editing files